bonzo81/netbox-toolkit-plugin/docs/user/plugin-configuration.md

 ## Overview

 The NetBox Toolkit Plugin is configured through NetBox's standard `PLUGINS_CONFIG` dictionary in your `configuration.py` file.

-The plugin is designed with sensible defaults, so **minimal configuration is required** for basic operation.
+**⚠️ REQUIRED**: A security pepper must be configured (see Security Pepper section below).
+All other settings have sensible defaults.

 ## Basic Configuration

-### Minimal Setup
+### Minimal Setup (Required)

 ```python
 # In your NetBox configuration.py